 |Driving range on electric power||Very high||Medium||High|

-It is evident that electric vehicles are the future of the auto industry in India.
-But from a user perspective, these three options just allow you a bit more range to choose from.
+It is evident that electric vehicles are the future of the auto industry, but in India, things are just getting started!

 Buying a battery electric vehicle is the wisest choice today for an eco-friendly tomorrow.
 Though your choice should depend on your own requirements.
 Maybe all you need is a used electric car to make a better decision?
 Follow the Cars24 blog to know more.